Introduction to Cloud

 Key file and directory permissions

-One final item we should cover about keys is their file permissions.
 If the file permissions, specifically of the .ssh directory and the private key, are too open the command we use to connect to a VM will complain about this and not allow us to connect.
 To see what the current file permissions are run the ls command with the -l option to show the permissions on the files inside the .ssh folder.

 $ ls -l ~/.ssh/

--rw-r--r-- 1 cgeroux UsersGrp 1766 Mar 31 15:12 id_rsa
+-rw-r--r-- 1 user UsersGrp 1766 Mar 31 15:12 id_ed25519

--rw-r--r-- 1 cgeroux UsersGrp 396 Mar 31 15:12 id_rsa.pub
+-rw-r--r-- 1 user UsersGrp 396 Mar 31 15:12 id_ed25519.pub

 The file permissions are displayed in the far left column.
 Possible file permissions are r for read, w for write, and x for execute.
 You will notice the dashes which indicate unset permissions.
-The first - will be a d if the item is a directory, followed by the three permissions (rwx) for the user who owns the file (in this case the user cgeroux).
+The first - will be a d if the item is a directory, followed by the three permissions (rwx) for the user who owns the file (in this case the user user).
 Next are the permissions for the group the file belongs to (in this case UsersGrp) and finally the permissions for everyone else.
 In this case you can see that the private key id_rsa is actually readable by any user on this computer.
 Since you should keep your private key private it is good practise to set the permissions on this file to be readable only by the owner of the file.
 This can be done using the chmod command.

 $ chmod og-r ~/.ssh/id_rsa